We use cookies to ensure a better browsing experience. By continuing on our site, you agree to our: privacy policy.

 1948 /2013

-"We wanted to find a new furniture design that would allow, with the use of pressed wood, to imagine things different from traditional furniture.
-And as this idea was close to architectural technique, we tried to reduce supports, integrating them in the curved shapes adopted.
-And we designed armchairs , tables, marquees, rocking chairs, etc. One day, work permitting, we will return in a more organized way to this task that attracts and amuses us."
-Oscar Niemeyer, 1992
+“We sought a new furniture design that would allow us, through the use of pressed wood, to imagine forms different from traditional furniture.
+As this idea was closely aligned with architectural technique, we aimed to reduce supports, integrating them into the adopted curved forms.
+Thus we designed armchairs, tables, daybeds, rocking loungers, and so on.
+One day, if work permits, we will return to this task in a more organized way—a task that attracts and delights us.”

 • 173,70 x 61,00 x 86,00 cm

-In 2013, ETEL becomes the official reeditor of all iconic furniture by Oscar Niemeyer, who dedicated himself to the creation of furniture only in the 1970s, during his exile in Paris, in partnership with his daughter Anna Maria.
-Sculptural like its architecture, the set features plywood molded into daring curves, and all carry, in addition to the ETEL DNA, also the seal and identification of the Oscar Niemeyer Foundation.
+In 2013, ETEL became the official reeditor of all of Oscar Niemeyer’s iconic furniture designs.
+Niemeyer dedicated himself to furniture design exclusively in the 1970s, during his exile in Paris, in collaboration with his daughter, Anna Maria.
+Sculptural like his architecture, this body of work is defined by molded plywood shaped into bold curves; each piece carries not only ETEL’s DNA but also the seal and identification of the Oscar Niemeyer Foundation.

 Oscar Niemeyer